KenN7/kenn7.github.io/content/nosql/project.md

-During this presentation, you will introduce the basic aspects of the database you chose including (but not exclusively): Implementation, type of DB (key-value, document, column, graph), basic features of this type of DB, consistency model, implication of such model, features of the specific implementation of your DB, specificities of your DB, use cases, presentation on how to interact with the database (API?, language?)
+During this presentation, you will introduce the basic aspects of the database you chose including (but not exclusively): Implementation, type of DB (key-value, document, column, graph, etc.), basic features of this type of DB, consistency model, implication of such model, features of the specific implementation of your DB, specificities of your DB, use cases, presentation on how to interact with the database (API?, language?)